4ngryR4v3n/fluffy-fiesta/kali-setup-p4wnp1aloa.md

-# Installing Kali Linux on the Raspberry Pi Zero W
+# Installing and configuring P4wnp1_aloa on the Raspberry Pi Zero W

 ## Contents